ZibingZhang/ZibingZhang.github.io/_posts/2021-01-04-roasted-sweet-potatoes.md

     alt: "Plating"
 ---

+This recipe was provided by Professor Janisch.

 ## Nutritional Information
-Sweet potato (Ipomoea batatas) is a root vegetable with ample amounts of vitamins, minerals, and fiber.[^1] Bolstering the immune system and reduce inflammation are just a couple of the many health benefits.[^1] It has a fairly high glycemic index (GI) of 94.[^2]
+Sweet potato (Ipomoea batatas) is a root vegetable with ample amounts of vitamins, minerals, and fiber.[^1] Bolstering the immune system and reduce inflammation are just a couple of its many health benefits.[^1] It has a fairly high glycemic index (GI) of 94.[^2]

 ## Ingredients